PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 module.exports = router
 ```

 Finally we need to update our Fuge configuration.
-Edit the file `micro/fuge/fuge.yml` and update the section for the `adder_service` so that it now starts by running `index.js` as below:
+Edit the file `micro/fuge/fuge.yml` and update the section for the `adderservice` so that it now starts by running `index.js` as below:

 ```
-adder_service:
+adderservice:
   type: process
-  path: ../adder-service
+  path: ../adderservice
   run: 'node index.js'
   ports:
     - main=8080